UnitexGramLab/unitexgramlab-org/pages/02.blog/01.featured/how-to-contribute/post.md

 # Unitex

 Unitex is the C++ Natural Language Processing (NLP) engine of Unitex/GramLab.
-It is distributed under the terms of the [GNU Lesser General Public License version 2.1](http://opensource.org/licenses/lgpl-2.1?target=_blank) (LGPLv2) and contain little third-party code dependencies (LibYAML, Pstdin, TRE, WinGetOpt) licensed under more-permissive licenses.
+It is distributed under the terms of the [GNU Lesser General Public License version 2.1](http://opensource.org/licenses/lgpl-2.1?target=_blank) (LGPLv2) and contains only few third-party code dependencies (LibYAML, Pstdin, TRE, WinGetOpt) licensed under more-permissive licenses.

 # GramLab

 GramLab is the Project-oriented integrated development environment (IDE) of Unitex/GramLab.
-There is also a Classic IDE (Unitex.jar) that we are currently integrating with GramLab (see project PRJ-02 below).
-They are distributed under the terms of the [GNU Lesser General Public License version 2.1](http://opensource.org/licenses/lgpl-2.1?target=_blank) (LGPLv2) and contains only few third-party code (XAlign, Xerces2-j) licensed under equal or more-permissive licenses.
+There is also a Classic IDE (Unitex.jar) that we are currently integrating with GramLab.
+They are distributed under the terms of the [GNU Lesser General Public License version 2.1](http://opensource.org/licenses/lgpl-2.1?target=_blank) (LGPLv2) and contains only few third-party dependencies (XAlign, Xerces2-j) licensed under equal or more-permissive licenses.

 # Language resources